westnt/hacking-notes/Packers_And_Obfuscation.md

 # The Unpacking Stub

-The unpacking stub is loaded by the operating system apon program execution.
+The unpacking stub is loaded by the operating system upon program execution.
-Its porpouse is to unpack the program, thus it is typicaly small.
+Its purpose is to unpack the program, thus it is typicaly small.

 Jobs of the Unpacking Stub:
 - unpack the original executable into memory